Expand To Show Full Article

-The Wilhelm scream is possibly the most famous piece of stock sound footage used in a wide variety of movies.
-It has been used in over 200 films starting from 1951.
+The Wilhelm scream is possibly the most famous piece of stock sound footage and has been used in over 400 films and television shows dating back to 1951.
 It’s a good bet you’ve heard it more than once.

 Subscribe to our newsletter for a collection of stories that have been added to the Stew and get our FREE Ebook Quick Facts as a thank you.